Key Vault references in App Service and Azure Functions are now available

 Introduce secrets management into your apps without code changes using Key Vault references (now generally available).

 More and more organisations are adopting secrets management policies, where secrets are stored centrally with expectations around expiration and access control.
-Azure Key Vault provides these management capabilities to your applications in Azure, but some applications cannot easily take on code changes to start integrating with it.
+Azure Key Vault provides these management capabilities for your applications in Azure, but some applications can’t easily take on code changes to start integrating with it.
 Key Vault references are a way to introduce secrets management into your app without code changes.

 For more information, please read the documentation.